fivetran/dbt_zendesk_source/README.md

       +schema: my_new_schema_name # leave blank for just the target_schema
 ```

-### Change the source table references (only if using a single connector)
+### Change the source table references (only if using a single connection)
 If an individual source table has a different name than the package expects, add the table name as it appears in your destination to the respective variable.
-This is not available when running the package on multiple unioned connectors.
+This is not available when running the package on multiple unioned connections.
 > IMPORTANT: See this project's [dbt_project.yml](https://github.com/fivetran/dbt_zendesk_source/blob/main/dbt_project.yml) variable declarations to see the expected names.

 ```yml